tharani-14/Social-Media-Web-Based-Application/Social-Media-Application-with-Spring-Boot-main/Social-Media-Application-with-Spring-Boot-main/README.md

-# Social Media Application (made with Spring Boot)
+# Social Media web based Application
-#### Simple social media application I made to learn Spring framework.

 ## About the project